 - Your principal residence (subject to equity limits in some states) if you, your spouse, or your dependent child still live in the house or if you intend to return to the house.

 - Personal property and effects, such as furnishings, belongings, appliances, and household goods.
 Some states place a cap on the allowable amount.

-- Life insurance with a cash value up to $1,500.
+- Life insurance with a cash value of up to $1,500.
 Term life insurance is generally excluded as an asset.

 - A larger irrevocable contract for burial funds for you and your spouse only that includes funeral service costs such as transportation of the body, embalming, cremation, flowers, clothing, services of the funeral director and staff, etc.

-- One wedding and engagement ring.
+- One wedding ring and one engagement ring.